Greg Williams (photographer)

 Greg Williams (born 14 August 1972) is an English photographer and film director.
 He has done film and editorial photography and was an early user of digital video technology.

 Williams began his career as a war photographer before moving into film and editorial work which has been featured in Vogue Italia, GQ, Vanity Fair and Esquire.
 He is the official photographer to the British Academy of Film and Television Arts.
 He has photographed on set and poster campaigns for the films Casino Royale, Quantum of Solace, The Bourne Ultimatum, Robin Hood and King Kong.
 His portrait subjects include Kate Beckinsale, Daniel Craig, Megan Fox, Robert Downey Jr. and Sean Penn.
 His advertising work includes poster campaigns for Omega Watches.

 Film director

 Williams' debut feature film directing debut Samarkand starring Tom Hardy is in development with Solar Pictures.
 The script has been written by Williams and his brother Olly Williams.
-It concerns a Special Air Service soldier dealing with the complications of managing posttraumatic stress disorder in his civilian life., Williams previously directed Hardy in the 2011 short film "Sgt.
+It concerns a Special Air Service soldier dealing with the complications of managing post-traumatic stress disorder in his civilian life., Williams previously directed Hardy in the 2011 short film "Sgt.
 Slaughter - My Big Brother".